TLCFEM/TLCFEM/README.md

 ## Publication Resources

 The following repositories contain source code and example models of some publications.
-Please feel free to cite and use graphs, tables, etc. when necessary.
+Please feel free to cite and use graphs, tables, etc., when necessary.

 1. [gcmq-ijnme](https://github.com/TLCFEM/gcmq-ijnme) A new drilling quadrilateral membrane element with high coarse-mesh accuracy using a modified Hu-Washizu principle [doi:10.1002/nme.6066](https://doi.org/10.1002/nme.6066)
 2. [application-es](https://github.com/TLCFEM/application-es) Numerical evaluations of a novel membrane element in simulations of reinforced concrete shear walls [doi:10.1016/j.engstruct.2019.109592](https://doi.org/10.1016/j.engstruct.2019.109592)